ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

   * When two tables in a row
 * Converts fancier HTML tables (and breaks them badly) -> update: use \<htmlprotect\> to protect them where needed

-* It's inserting a new line at top in markdown view?

 * **Need to test editor on all site pages now**

 * Seems to be breaking indented bullets... (try editing this bugs-and-to-do.md file to see).